pydicom/pydicom/doc/index.rst

         **Quick start**
         ^^^

-        If you're new to *pydicom*, start here for an introduction to reading and manipulating DICOM datasets and accessing *Pixel Data* as a NumPy ndarray.
+        If you're new to *pydicom* start here for an introduction to reading and manipulating DICOM datasets, and accessing *Pixel Data* as a NumPy ndarray.

         +++